 This is probably one of the most significant pros of the 360-degree assessment process: increased insight into an employee's role in the organization.
 It helps employees in seeing beyond their everyday tasks and outcomes and determines how their position in the company is contributing to the business.

-Managers can also develop a better understanding of how an employee fits well within the team, and get a better glimpse of more nuanced feedback than merely completed work assignments.
+Managers can also develop a better understanding of how an employee fits within the team, and get a more nuanced view than merely tracking completed work assignments.
+For concrete examples of how this insight translates into action, see effective performance appraisal examples.

-The bottom line is - 360-feedback, truly is 360 degrees and you don't miss out on any valuable information.
-Every area is covered and it automatically builds on transparency and two-way conversations between the manager and employee as well as productive conversations with other company members.
+The bottom line: 360-degree feedback is genuinely 360 degrees.
+Every area is covered and it builds transparency and two-way conversations between the manager and the employee, as well as productive dialogue with the wider team.

 Cons of the 360-degree performance appraisal